thoriso-watson/SnakeProject/labs/2-cross-check/README.md

       `pi-install`) and have it print and reboot.

 ----------------------------------------------------------------------
-#### Extension: .
-Implement a better version of memory that uses an array.
+#### Extension: Implement a better version of memory that uses an array.

-Our crude memory is relatively simple to understand, but very rigid since it uses a global variable for each address.
+Our crude memory in `fake-pi.c` is relatively simple to understand, but very rigid since it uses a global variable for each address.
 Make a copy of code (`cp -r code code-new`) and reimplement memory using an array.
 When you rerun all the tests nothing should change.

 ----------------------------------------------------------------------
 #### Extension: write other tests.